BhardwajArjit/static_analyzer/README.md

 # Static Code Analyzer for Android Vulnerabilities

-This project provides a **comprehensive static analysis framework** for detecting common vulnerabilities in Android code (currently only for Java and Flutter/Dart).
+This project provides a **comprehensive static analysis framework** for detecting common vulnerabilities in Android code (Java, Kotlin, and Flutter/Dart).
 It uses **machine learning models fine-tuned on CodeBERT** to detect security issues, suggest fixes, and classify the severity of the vulnerabilities.

 ## Features